jmokate/chat-app/README.md

 # Trash Talk (PERN stack application)

-A real time chat application with a humorous theme, talking trash :joy:.
+#### A real time chat app with a humorous theme, talking trash :joy:.

 View it on [Heroku](https://still-coast-26529.herokuapp.com/)